Connect with a GVSC

 919-962-1343

-If the Gender Violence Services Coordinators (GVSCs) are unable to answer, please leave a voicemail with a number that’s safe for the GVSC to return the call.
-GVSCs will not return a call if someone does not leave a voicemail.
-The GVSCs will generally respond to your voicemail within 48 hours or 2 business days.
+If the GVSCs are unable to answer, please leave a voicemail with a phone number where it's safe for the GVSC to return your call.
+Calls will not be returned if no voicemail is left.
+GVSCs will typically respond to your voicemail within 48 hours or 2 business days.

-Please note: Individuals do not need to disclose any sensitive information about their experience in a voicemail message in order to contact the GVSCs or schedule a time to meet.
+Please note: There is no need to disclose any sensitive information about your experience in a voicemail to contact the GVSC or schedule a meeting.

 Office Location, Directions, and Parking